H4RP3RK/milestone3_rcn/README.md

 x If user exists with email address, can you send error?
 Queries.html
-- Need to show RCN Lead Name rather than RCN Lead ID
-- How do I set up so tables link with each other? x Why is logo image not showing?
+- Need to show RCN Lead Name rather than RCN Lead ID x How do I set up so tables link with each other? x Why is logo image not showing?
-New_question
+New_question.html
-- Why won't labels go blue?
+x Why won't labels go blue?
 Newcontact.html
-x How do I timestamp contact? - default=datetime.utcnow Question_details.html
+x How do I timestamp contact? - default=datetime.utcnow Member_home.html
+- scroll to questions
+- Reorder accordian so latest come to the top Account.html
+- make sure update works
+Question_details.html
+x Link contacts to particular query x Restyle accordian
+- Upload file
--
+- scroll to contacts
+- Show photo and details of RCN staff dealing with query
+- If RCN staff unassigned, add a message with general contact details
+- Reorder accordian so latest come to the top
 App.py
 x set up environ to protect password before pushing
 - Can the members.queries.find_one be simplified so it's not duplicated